 *overtime wins are not regarded as submissions for this exercise.

-Another interesting aspect of the submission game and how it relates to self defence, is to understand how many submissions occurred from an established position of dominance (mount/back), against a neutral or defensive position.
+Another interesting aspect of the submission game and how it relates to self-defense is to understand how many submissions occurred from an established position of dominance (mount/back), against a neutral or defensive position.
 According to the Ultimate Fighting Championship’s stats, the closest thing our culture has to a real life altercation, the UFC’s most common submissions are: RNC (32%), Guillotine (18%) and armbar (16%) – source: mixedmartialarts.com.

-Although all point orientated matches seem favour a positional submission style, there is also a close relationship in the no-gi approach.
+Although all point orientated matches seem to favour a positional submission style, there is also a close relationship in the no-gi approach.
 The heel hook is the weapon of choice in no-gi orientated matches, an abysmal difference when comparing to the MMA game where heel hooks are 2% of the overall submissions.
 In this aspect, the gi added to a point system where the battle for optimal positioning prevails seems to merge well with a “realistic” form of combat.

 We utilized the results of all superfight matches from Metamoris (gi-nogi sub-only), Polaris (gi-nogi sub-only), Copa Podio (gi with points).